 This is your passport to online financial aid information and your electronic signature for the FAFSA.
 Get it now so you are one step ahead in the process.
 If a dependent student and a parent or parents are both providing FAFSA information, each will need a separate FSA ID.

 4. Gather Information

-Make sure you have all your documentation in order before beginning so you won’t have to start and stop once your start the application.
+Make sure you have all your documentation in order before you begin to fill out the form so you won’t have to start and stop once you start the application.